The French River Visitor Centre has barrier-free access.

 The Visitor Centre’s exhibits showcase the rich history of First Nations, French and English cultures that have lived, worked and travelled these waters over the centuries, as well as the river’s plants, wildlife and unique landscapes.
-The Centre offers local tourist information and a wide variety of specially selected sales items at the Ontario Parks store.
+The Centre offers local tourist information and a wide variety of specially selected gift and souvenir items at the Ontario Parks store.

 Visitor Centre Hours

-Spring: open Thursday to Monday from 9:00 am to 4:00 pm (Closed Tuesday and Wednesday)
+Spring: open Thursday to Monday from 9:30 am to 5:00 pm (closed Tuesday and Wednesday)

 Summer: open 7 days a week 9:30 am to 5:00 pm

 Fall: open Thursday to Monday from 9:30 am to 5:00 pm (Closed Tuesday and Wednesday)